julia-dizhak/game-of-life/README.md

 And based on the previous state of the cell itself and his 8 neighbors state, update state if it's needed or stay like it was (need to think about performance).

 So I have to count neighbors, check edge cases for the grid and implement the rules which I described.

+### Technologies

+* React
+* Redux (it is not necessary for this game to use Redux, but it is a requirement)
+* HTML, CSS

+### Todo
+A simple implementation of Conway's Game of Life using ReactJS framework

+* Customize configuration: speed, number of rows and cols
+* Provide a possibility to customize color for alive/dead cells
+* Display a message on UI where generation becomes stable after some amount of steps